8Bit-CCieCollab-Smore/DeblockedHacks/README.md

-# Quizalize-Deblocked
+# Deblocked-Hacks

+QUIZALIZE HACKS ------>>>

 use if you want to be the top laeder bord of quizalize

 How to Use

-Go to the bookmarklet.js file
+Go to the Quizalize.js file

 click copy